 Course Location / Time: Sundays at 6:30pm *This group will meet in various homes/places.
 Please call the church office for weekly locations.

 Ladies Prayer and Share - All ladies are invited to join us on the first Wednesday of each month for a time of fellowship and prayer at Bob Evans (Rt 95).
 We meet at 8:00 am.
 No RSVP required.
 Just come and enjoy!

 Bible Study Fellowship - an interdenominational Bible study that has been teaching the Bible around the US and overseas for over 50 years.
 This evening men's "satellite" discussion group meets on Tuesdays from 6:55-8:50pm.
 This year they will be studying the book of Romans.
 All men welcome to attend!
+(September-May)

 (Those 50 and Better!)